Shape your own programme

 Electives provide you with the opportunity to specialise in an area of particular interest or to explore new avenues.

-The Global Online MBA elective portfolio consists of 14 modules across a number of subject areas which have been newly developed for online learning.
+The Global Online MBA elective portfolio consists of 18 online modules across a number of subject areas which have been newly developed for online learning.
 You can choose five electives from the portfolio which you will study in the second year of the programme.

 Supported by our own experienced faculty, many of the electives include guest lecturers from industry and other academic institutions who impart their unique insights and real-world experience to the class.